mattbrejza/cubesat-comms/testing/pa/testing.md

 | -5 | 22.6 | 27.6 | 315.5 |
 | 0 | 26.7 | 26.7 | 501.8 |

-Cal: 10dBm on siggen gives 8.5dBm on specan
+Cal: 10dBm on siggen gives 8.5dBm on specan.

-1dB BW - 115MHz - 170MHz
+1dB BW - 115MHz - 170MHz.

-see c.png; b.png - frequency response
+see c.png; b.png - frequency response.

 Tek000003 - 10dBm into specan
 Tek000004 - -3dBm into PA into specan